Skip to main content

 • Evaluate Cursor’s overall contribution to the codebase.

-This data feeds directly into the AI Tools Usage and AI Adoption widgets in AI Insights.
+This data feeds directly into the AI Tools Usage and AI Adoption panels in AI Insights.

-1. Open your Cursor account and go to Account Settings.
+1. Open Cursor and go to Account Settings.

-2. Locate the Cursor Admin API Keys section (usually under the Settings tab or account management area).
+2. Locate the Cursor Admin API Keys section (under the Settings tab or account management area).

 3. Click Create New API Key.

-4. Give the key a descriptive name (for example, LinearB Usage Integration).
+4. Name the key (for example, LinearB Usage Integration).

-1. Paste the key into the Token field in LinearB.
+2. Paste the key into the Token field.

-Once connected, the following metrics are available in AI Insights:
+Once connected, the following Cursor metrics can appear in AI Insights:

 • Active Users — Average number of developers using Cursor per day.